Beware (Big Sean song): Music video

 The music video was directed by Matthew Williams from Kanye West creative company DONDA and premiered on August 16, 2013, on Vevo.
 The described "trippy" music video was named one of "The 15 Best Hip-Hop Videos Of The Summer" by XXL.

-During an interview with Rap Up TV Sean described the concept behind the music video stating he wanted to have a video that was cohesive with the singles artwork, as well as the album's other artworks and videos, Sean continued to say;
+During an interview with Rap Up TV Sean described the concept behind the music video stating he wanted to have a video that was cohesive with the single's artwork, as well as the album's other artworks and videos, Sean continued to say;

-“It’s been great working with DONDA because they’re somebody who is really trying to elevate artistry, elevate artists, put them on a new level of creativity,” I think they’ve done that for me, from the ‘Beware’ video to the ‘Fire’ video.
-I’m proud of the video.
+“It's been great working with DONDA because they're somebody who is really trying to elevate artistry, elevate artists, put them on a new level of creativity,” I think they've done that for me, from the ‘Beware’ video to the ‘Fire’ video.
+I'm proud of the video.
 It took a while to get done, but the end result is good.
-It’s cool to put out great videos that I can really be proud of.”
+It's cool to put out great videos that I can really be proud of.”